Skip to content

 Learn more about Edge Functions

-You can stream HTTP responses with Remix on Vercel, in both Edge and Serverless routes.
+Streaming HTTP responses with Remix on Vercel is supported, in both Edge and Serverless routes.
+See the Streaming page in the Remix docs for general instructions.

 The following example demonstrates a route that simulates a throttled network by delaying a promise's result, and renders a loading state until the promise is resolved: